pulumi/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `local_mysql_enabled` - (Optional) Is "MySQL In App" Enabled?
 This runs a local MySQL instance with your app and shares resources from the App Service plan.

 ~> **NOTE:** MySQL In App is not intended for production environments and will not scale beyond a single instance.
-Instead you may wish [to use Azure Database for MySQL](/docs/providers/azurerm/r/mysql_database.html).
+Instead you may wish to use Azure Database for MySQL.

 * `linux_fx_version` - (Optional) Linux App Framework and version for the App Service.
 Possible options are a Docker container (`DOCKER|<user/image:tag>`), a base-64 encoded Docker Compose file (`COMPOSE|${filebase64("compose.yml")}`) or a base-64 encoded Kubernetes Manifest (`KUBE|${filebase64("kubernetes.yml")}`).

 * `windows_fx_version` - (Optional) The Windows Docker container image (`DOCKER|<user/image:tag>`)

-Additional examples of how to run Containers via the `azurerm_app_service` resource can be found in [the `./examples/app-service` directory within the Github Repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/app-service).

 * `managed_pipeline_mode` - (Optional) The Managed Pipeline Mode.
 Possible values are `Integrated` and `Classic`.
 Defaults to `Integrated`.